|

 You see, tea is far more complex than coffee.
 Tea caffeine acts in a way that mystified first time drinkers.

 The relationship between tea and caffeine is paradoxical.
-Higher quality tea contains higher level of caffeine.
-But contrary to expectation, these teas are usually soothing, rather than stimulating.
+Higher quality tea contains higher levels of caffeine.
+But, contrary to expectation, these teas are usually soothing, rather than stimulating.

-Would you be interested to know why caffeine, and especially tea caffeine, can be your good friend?
+Would you be interested to know why caffeine, and especially caffeine in tea, can be your good friend?

 What's Caffeine?